Luis Andújar

-Luis Andújar Sanchez (born November 22, 1972) is a former right-handed pitcher in Major League Baseball and the Korea Baseball Organization.
+Luis Andújar Sanchez (born November 22, 1972) is a Dominican former right-handed pitcher in Major League Baseball and the Korea Baseball Organization.

 Andújar signed with the Chicago White Sox as an amateur free agent at age 18 and made his profession debut with that organisation.
 He was later traded to the Toronto Blue Jays, where he ended his major league career.
 Over his career Andújar made 20 starts and 15 relief appearances, and compiled a 3 -10 won-loss record.
 He later played one season with the Haitai Tigers of the KBO in 2001.